 BACKPACKING IN Winter

 Backpacking in the Great Smoky Mountains is ideal in the winter.
-There are exponentially less crowds in the winter, and even less as you hit the trail on a multi-day backpacking trip.
-The best thing about backpacking in the winter is experiencing the solitude of the season, while taking in some of the best scenery in the Smokies.
+There are exponentially fewer crowds in the winter, and even fewer as you hit the trail on a multi-day backpacking trip.
+The best thing about backpacking in the winter is experiencing the solitude of the season while taking in some of the best scenery in the Smokies.
 Read how to obtain backcountry permits, and know which backcountry campsites you are interested in before setting up an itinerary.

 WEATHER AND TEMPERATURES IN Winter

-Below are the typical weather patterns for Great Smoky Mountains:
+Below are the typical weather patterns for the Great Smoky Mountains: